What is pre-placement contact?

-Before you make any pre-placement contact, we strongly recommend you ask the central authority in your state or territory for advice, even if your child’s country of origin has different processes and procedures.
+If you’re considering pre-placement contact, we recommend that you talk to your state and territory central authority for advice, even if your child’s country of origin has different processes.

 This is because pre-placement contact may:

-- be viewed as seeking to influence the decision of overseas governments and agencies
+- be viewed as influencing the decision of the overseas government or agency

-- affect the decision of the overseas authority to honour the placement of the child (if the child has already been placed with a family)
+- affect the decision of the overseas authority to honor the placement of the child (if the child has already been placed with a family)

-- jeopardise the placement prospects for a child
+- risk the placement prospects for a child

-- jeopardise the transparency or future of Australia’s intercountry adoption program with that country
+- risk the transparency or future of Australia’s intercountry adoption program with that country

-Under the Hague Convention, pre-placement contact may be appropriate in limited circumstances after a placement proposal has been accepted, including where:
+In some situations, the Hague Convention allows pre-placement contact after the placement proposal has been accepted, including where:

-- the child has expressed their consent for pre-placement contact
+- the child has agreed to pre-placement contact

 - the contact is desirable or unavoidable